The Smart 7 7000 is solid and reliable electric toothbrush.

 - Does the SMART 7 7000 come with a warranty & how long is it?

 - If purchased new from an approved retailer the 7000 will come with a 2 year warranty.
-It can be extended to 3 years if registered online.
 To find out more, read our post dedicated to the Oral-B warranty process.

 - Does the SMART 7 7000 have a built-in timer?